JFoederer/robotframeworkMBT/README.md

 ## How to model

-Modelling can be done directy from [Robot framework](https://robotframework.org/), without the need for additional tooling besides [RobotMBT](https://github.com/JFoederer/robotframeworkMBT).
+Modelling can be done directly from [Robot framework](https://robotframework.org/), without the need for additional tooling besides [RobotMBT](https://github.com/JFoederer/robotframeworkMBT).

 ### The basics